boltlabs-inc/key-mgmt-spec/cryptographic_flows.md

 1. The client:
    1. Checks if there is an existing open session with the key server and the input `user_id` and [opens a Request Session](systems-architecture.md#request-session) if not.
    1. Calls `retrieve_storage_key`, the output of which is `storage_key`.
-   1. Sends a request message to the key server over the secure channel.
+   1. Sends a request message to the key server over the session's secure channel.
 This message MUST indicate the desire to store a secret remotely and contain `user_id`.
 1. The key server:
    1. Runs a validity check on the received `user_id` (i.e., `user_id` must be of the expected format and length, and should match the current authenticated session).
    1. Generates `key_id`, a globally unique identifier as follows: